chrysly/chrysly/README.md

 ### Welcome to my repository!

-I am a design focused technical artist with a specialization in optimizing 3D asset pipelines.
+✨I am a design focused technical artist with a specialization in optimizing 3D asset pipelines.✨

 Right now I'm working on a 3D tower-offense game! 🛠️